jacobkap/ucrbook/ucrbook.md

 I am the author of *[A Criminologist's Guide to R: Crime by the Numbers (Chapman & Hall/CRC The R Series, 2023)](https://www.routledge.com/A-Criminologists-Guide-to-R-Crime-by-the-Numbers/Kaplan/p/book/9781032244075)*, an introductory textbook on the R programming language tailored for crime research, with a special focus on data cleaning and analysis.
 In addition, I have developed several R packages, including [fastDummies](https://jacobkap.github.io/fastDummies/), [asciiSetupReader](https://jacobkap.github.io/asciiSetupReader/), and [predictrace](https://jacobkap.github.io/predictrace/), to streamline the data analysis process for researchers.
 My website, [Crime Data Tool](https://crimedatatool.com/), offers users an interactive platform to explore crime data from thousands of agencies across hundreds of variables (e.g., arrests, offenses, demographics)—no data or programming skills required.

-My research has been published in leading academic journals, such as the *Journal of Quantitative Criminology*, *Journal of Research in Crime and Delinquency*, *Journal of Interpersonal Violence*, and *American Political Science Review*.
+My research has been published in leading academic journals, such as the *Journal of Quantitative Criminology*, *Journal of Research in Crime and Delinquency*, *Journal of Interpersonal Violence*, and *American Journal of Political Science*.
 I hold a B.S. in Criminal Justice from California State University, Sacramento, and a M.S. and Ph.D. in Criminology from the University of Pennsylvania.
 I previously served on the FBI’s Criminal Justice Information Services (CJIS) Advisory Policy Board (APB) Uniform Crime Reporting (UCR) Subcommittee.

 <!--chapter:end:01_author.Rmd-->